eraofchaos/eraofchaos.github.io/heroes/Crag Hack.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Glory means an honorable death on the battlefield; combat is my best reward. [-]
+ **Description:** Glory means an honorable death on the battlefield; combat is my best reward.

 ### Skin 2: **Golden Duke**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]After ransacking Erathia's goldmines, Crag Hack became leader of the Krewlod.
-His lust for gold has increased day by day and it leads him to declare war on adversary after adversary. [-]
+ **Description:** After ransacking Erathia's goldmines, Crag Hack became leader of the Krewlod.
+His lust for gold has increased day by day and it leads him to declare war on adversary after adversary.

  **Skin features:**